mhdatie/MineTwitter/README.md

 Running the application
 =======================

-Make sure you have MongoDB installed, then run this command to start your server
+Make sure you have MongoDB installed, then run this command to start your server instance.

 `mongod`

-Then run your app with options
+Then run your app with options.

 `node miner.js -d [database name] -f [search term(s)]`

 You must add a search term with the `-f` option.

 If you do not add `-d` option, "MineTwitter" is the default db name.

 `node miner.js --help` for a list of all options with usage and description.